ytmytm/Pi1551/docs/PI1551-Technical-Review.md

   - 1551 bus read uses `roms.Read(address)`; recommend switching to `ROMs::Read1551()` to avoid accidental coupling with 1541 slots and to reflect 1551’s distinct ROM image unambiguously.

 - TPI register mirroring and side-effects
-  - Confirm exact mirroring range and any undocumented read-modify-write quirks for 6523 reads/writes used by the ROM, especially around the SYNC/byte-ready signaling path.
+  - Confirm exact mirroring range and any undocumented read-modify-write quirks for 6523 reads/writes used by the ROM.
+SYNC/byte-ready/MODE semantics are now implemented as per docs.

 - IRQ cadence
   - The 100 Hz IRQ model is plausible; verify against 1551 ROM expectations (e.g., timer-driven routines) to ensure rate and phase do not disrupt command loops.